 Broadcast preparation teaches compression.
 Get to the message fast.
 Bridge quickly.
 Don't say anything that can be clipped out of context.

 Podcast preparation requires the opposite.
 The audience for a long-form conversation expects depth.
 Evasion is detectable over two hours in ways it isn't in a four-minute segment.
-A spokesperson trained only to pivot will read as robotic — and that reading persists in a full transcript that is publicly indexed.
+A spokesperson who is only trained to pivot will read as robotic and rehearsed — and that reading will persist in a full transcript that is publicly indexed.

 The clip risk is not lower in long-form formats.
 It is higher.
 There is simply more material to surface.